SigCGANs/Sig-Wasserstein-GANs/README.md

-# The authors' official PyTorch SigCWGAN implementation
+# The authors' official PyTorch SigWGAN implementation

 This repository is the official implementation of [Sig-Wasserstein GANs for Time Series Generation]